 With its unique design, a pinch valve provides various advantages like:

 - Suitable for use with abrasive and corrosive media

 - Low-weight, compact, simple, robust, & straight through design

 - Straight flow path without clogging by the media

 - No contamination

 - Low energy consumption

-- Low wear on the sleeve due to streamline and laminar flow pattern.
+- Low wear on the sleeve due to streamlining and laminar flow pattern.

 Disadvantages of Pinch Valves

 However, there are some disadvantages of pinch valves like